HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 Then we could subsititue it into $Fitting Error$ to get the target optimization loss function.

-Some references for Debye/Lorentz model:
+Some references for Debye/Lorentz model:<br>
 ***[2] I. Kehuda, S. Khatun, K.J.
 Reza, M.M.
 Rahman, M.M.
 Fakir, Improved debye model for experimental approximation of human breast tissue properties at 6GHz ultra-wideband centre frequency, Int.
 J. Eng.
 Technol.
 5 (2014) 4708–4717.***<br>
 ***[3] V.P.
 Drachev, U.K. Chettiar, A.V.
 Kildishev, The ag dielectric function in plasmonic metamaterials, Opt.
 Express 16 (2008) 1186–1195.***
-### Parameter Estimation for the frequency domain model
+### Parameter Estimation for the frequency domain model<br>
 Another heuristic algorithm named Differential Evolution(DE) is involved to estimate the parameters of our frequency model.
 Once the parameters are calibrated, the thickness and refractive index could be extracted simultaneously.
-We compared the performance of GA and DE, and it was observed that in most cases DE is the better one.
+We compared the performance of GA and DE, and it was observed that in most cases DE is the better one.<br>

-Like GA, here are some adaptive strategies designed for DE to gurantee its population diversity during late iterations:
+Like GA, here are some adaptive strategies designed for DE to gurantee its population diversity during late iterations:<br>
 1) DE/Rand/1.
 Random Selection
 $$H_{i}^{k}=V_{p1}^{k}+F(V_{p2}^{k}-V_{p3}^{k})$$
 2) DE/Best/1.
 Best Member and Random Selection
 $$H_{i}^{k}=V_{best}^{k}+F(V_{p1}^{k}-V_{p2}^{k})$$
 3) DE/Current to Best/1.
 Current Member, Best Member and Random Selection
 $$H_{i}^{k}=V_{i}^{k}+F(V_{best}^{k}-V_{i}^{k})+F(V_{p1}^{k}-V_{p2}^{k})$$

-Some references for Differential Algorithm:
+Some references for Differential Algorithm:<br>
 ***[4] A.K.
 Qin, V.L.
 Huang, P.N.
 Suganthan, Differential evolution algorithm with strategy adaptation for global numerical optimization, IEEE Trans.
 Evol.
 Comput.
 13 (2009) 398–417.***
 For more details and discussions regarding the research above, please check my paper:
 ***[5] H. Zhang, L. Shi, M. He, Extension of terahertz time-domain spectroscopy: A micron-level thickness gauging technology, Opt.
 Commun.
 506 (2022) 127597.***